wjleece/anthropic-prompts/README.md

 # anthropic-prompts

-Here live some anthropic prompts
+Here live some anthropic prompts and basic AI Agents